kraused/mexico/README.md

 Currently no nice way for building the code are available.
 Two possible ways exist:

-a) Adapt one of the build/compile.[].sh script to your needs.
+1. Adapt one of the `build/compile.[].sh` script to your needs.
    This should be fairly straight-forward.
 The script supports out-of-source builds.

-b) Modify "mexico_config.hpp" to enable/disable GA and SHMEM.
+2. Modify "mexico_config.hpp" to enable/disable GA and SHMEM.
    The Makefile.inc file should be modified to set the correct compilers and flags.
-If all settings are correct, a simple
+If all settings are correct, a simple `make` suffices.

-% make

-   should suffice.

-In both cases the library "libmexico.a" is build along with the binning benchmark.
+In both cases the library `libmexico.a` is build along with the binning benchmark.